-In Victoria, South Australia and Tasmania they are also regularly the site of an archaic 'sport' that leads to the suffering of hundreds of thousands of native waterbirds each year.
+In Victoria, South Australia, the NT and Tasmania these wetlands are the site of an archaic 'sport' that leads to the suffering of hundreds of thousands of native waterbirds each year during recreational shooting seasons.

 As dawn breaks, the tranquil scene of birds swimming peacefully in their habitat is brutally destroyed by the sound of gunfire.
 Defenceless birds take to the sky in fright and become targets for the shooters.
 Shotguns are used by shooters and send a spray of pellets into the air.
 It is estimated that at least one in every four ducks shot will escape wounded — only to suffer from untreated injuries and to potentially die a slow and cruel death.
-Despite the need for a licence and a (once only) ‘waterfowl Identification test’ for shooters, protected species are also shot at, killed and wounded each year.
+Protected species are also shot at, killed and wounded each year.

-Also present are teams of ‘rescuers’, who oppose the slaughter and try to assist wounded birds and other birds and wildlife that are distressed by the gunfire.
+Also present at the wetlands during shooting season are teams of volunteer rescuers, who oppose the slaughter and try to assist wounded birds and other birds and wildlife that are distressed by the gunfire.
 Their presence and the constant pressure by lobbyists and duck-rescuers such as Laurie Levy of the Coalition Against Duck Shooting have resulted in:

 In announcing the ban on duck shooting in Queensland, Premier Peter Beatty said (Govt media release 10th August 2005):